unkn0wn3rr0r/auction-api-microservice-system/README.md

 ---

-## Brief Note on what you'd improve with more time:
+## Future improvements:

 1. Better import of the CSV data - through mongo on application startup, terminal command or something else.
 2. Usage of Data Transfer Objects (DTOs).
-3. There is very basic validation and error handling - it could be greatly improved.
+3. Basic validation and error handling - it could be greatly improved.
-4. Probably a better application structure and reorganisation of the project - folders, files, etc.
+4. Better application structure and reorganisation of the project - folders, files, etc.
-5. At the current state of the project I don't really see a place for middlewares, interceptors or guards, but if the project grows and the business requirements get more complicated we can definitely utilize them - these would be valuable for future features like authentication, rate limiting and many others.
+5. Adding middlewares, interceptors or guards, if the project grows and the business requirements get more complicated - these would be valuable for future features like authentication, rate limiting and many others.